 Buddhism is more contemplative than ritualistic, and historically it mixed with many different cultural traditions as it spread around the world.
 Hence there are no Buddhists holidays that are universally recognized by all branches of Buddhism, within every country, on the same days each year.
 Instead, many celebrations are specific to a particular school of Buddhism, or to one country.

-Below is a brief description of some of the more common Buddhist holidays, as well as their 2014 dates in the various Buddhist traditions.
+Below is a brief description of some of the more common Buddhist holidays, as well as their 2015 dates in the various Buddhist traditions.

 Nirvana Day or Paranirvana: Mostly celebrated in Mahayana Buddhism, this day honors the Buddha's passing into the 'final nirvana' at death.
 Although observances vary, it is mostly a day to contemplate the Buddha's teachings.
-In 2014, it will be celebrated on February 8th or February 15th, depending on the lineage.
+In 2015, it will be celebrated on February 8th or February 15th, depending on the lineage.

 Sangha Day or Magha Puja: This is mostly celebrated in Theravada Buddhism, and is a day for laypeople to honor their local monastic communities.
 Many lay Buddhists visit monasteries bringing offerings, and sometimes there are corresponding festivals or celebrations.
-In 2014 this will be celebrated on February 14th or March 16th in most lineages around the world.
+In 2015 this will be celebrated on March 4th or 5th in most lineages around the world.

 Rohatsu or Bodhi Day - In Japan, the Buddha’s enlightenment is celebrated on December 8th.
 Often intense meditation retreats are conducted at this time.

 There are many other Buddhist holidays celebrated around the world, but these are some of the main ones.
-Happy 2014!
+Happy 2015!